robwalton/alfred-taskpaper-workflow/README.md

 - `dopr` to open resources associated with a project or to add a folder or alias resource if none exist.

 ## Thanks
-- [dfay](https://www.alfredforum.com/profile/3468-dfay/) and [tschoof](https://www.alfredforum.com/profile/3854-tschoof/)for help with Safari interaction
+- [dfay](https://www.alfredforum.com/profile/3468-dfay/) and [tschoof](https://www.alfredforum.com/profile/3854-tschoof/) for help with Safari interaction

 ## Versions